-Airs on WSFM-LP 103.3 in Asheville / streaming at AshevilleFM from 3am EST on May 23rd, 2016, through May 29th, then podcasting at radio4all.net.
+Airs on WSFM-LP 103.3 in Asheville / streaming at AshevilleFM from 3am EST on June 13th, 2016, through June 19th, then in radio version or podcasting at radio4all.net.
+The second portion of the interview can be found here.
 Also airing this week on KOWA-LPFM in Olympia, WA, KWTF in Bodega Bay, CA, KXCF in Marshall, CA, and WCRS-LP Columbus Community Radio 98.3 and 102.1 FM.
 The show will later be archived at TheFinalStrawRadio.NoBlogs.Org.
 You can email us at email@example.com and you can send us mail at:

 The Final Straw

 ******A quick announcement: There will be a vigil tonight at 9pm at Firestorm Books and Coffee at 601 Haywood Rd in West Asheville for the victims and community affected by the shooting that occurred last night in Orlando, Florida.
 The shooting occurred at the gay dance club called Pulse Nightclub, and media outlets are announcing that there were 50 people killed in what appears to have been a targeted attack by someone from outside of the area wielding an assault rifle and a handgun.
 The hostage situation that developed was ended by a SWAT invasion at 5AM this morning (6-12-1016).
 Come out tonight and support this community.******